jonnyschult/sudokuSolver/README.md

 The truth of C is certain if A and B are true.

 **Indirect Proof**
-Indirect proof is a method of inference which relies on making an assumptionone can infer a true conclusionnot be true.
-Thus, if an assumption necessarily leads to a contradiction, then that assumption must be false.
+Indirect proof is an inference rule which requires an assumption.
+If an assumption necessarily leads to a contradiction, then that assumption must be false.
 Given the conceptual limitations of sudoku, this method can be clearly applied when a section holds more than one instance of any value 1-9.

 ### Logic of the Functions

 The syllogizer and reductio functions are the essential logical functions of this algorithm and embody the abstract ideas which motivated this project.
 The syllogizer can be broken down into two functions which make it work, the prunerDS and asserterDS functions.

 **syllogizer**
 Both the asserterDS and prunerDS perform disjunctive syllogism on logically important parts of the puzzle.
 They work from different conceptual focal points.
 The prunerDS function takes a square, finds its associated sections' known values and then prunes what possibilities remain.
 We know that a section is composed of squares whose values are the numbers 1-9, each number only being used once.
-So, for each square with a known value, Every other square in that section cannot hold that value.
+So, for each square with a known value, every other square in that section cannot hold that value.

 For example, lets consider square r1c1b1, that is the square at the intersection of the first row, column, and box.
 Lets say the puzzle we pass to the function doesn't have an assigned value for this square.
 So we can think of the square as this: